-If you’re interested in camping out for a wedding date, it is essential that you contact the Wedding Coordinator at least a week before arriving at the Chapel.
-When doing so, you should also verify with the Coordinator that your preferred wedding date is available for sign-up, as some weekends may be reserved for concerts and recitals, worship, and University events rather than weddings.
+Due to the restoration of Duke Chapel, increased construction activity on the Chapel Quad, and the unexpected relocation of staff offices to far-flung regions of campus, the Chapel's guidelines for wedding sign-ups have changed.
+New policies will be in effect from September 2015 (sign-ups for Sept '16 weddings) through May 2016 (sign-ups for May '17 weddings).
+Therefore, if you are interested in signing up in person for a wedding date, it is essential that you contact the Wedding Coordinator at least one week before arriving at the Chapel so that you can receive a copy of the updated procedures.
+You should also verify with the Coordinator that your preferred wedding date is available for sign-up, as some weekends may be reserved for concerts and recitals, worship services, and University events rather than weddings.

 When can I sign up?

-Weddings can be booked only one year in advance of the wedding month, and sign-ups begin in the narthex (the area just inside the Chapel’s main front doors) at 8:30 a.m. on the first business day on or after the first of the month.
-For example, the reservation book for October 2013 opened on Monday, October 1st, 2012.
-Sign-ups for September 2013 weddings began on Tuesday, September 4th, 2012 because the first day of the month was a Saturday and Monday was a University holiday.
+Weddings can be booked only one year in advance of the wedding month, and sign-ups begin on the Chapel Quad at 8:30 a.m. on the first business day on or after the first of the month.
+For example, the reservation book for July 2016 weddings opened on Wednesday, July 1, 2015.
+Sign-ups for August 2016 weddings began on Monday, August 3, 2015 because the first two days of the month fell on a weekend.

-I live out of town and can’t sign up in person or camp out.
+I live out of town and can’t sign up in person, but I want to have the best chance possible of securing my ideal date.
 What are my options?

 It’s certainly possible to submit reservations “long distance” via telephone or email on the morning of sign-ups.
-However, because dates are reserved on a first-come, first-serve basis and priority is given to folks who sign up in person, many couples elect to send a proxy (a family member, friend, or colleague) to stand in line and sign up in their stead.
+However, because dates are reserved on a first-come, first-serve basis and priority is given to folks who sign up in person, many couples elect to send a proxy (a family member, friend, wedding planner, or colleague) to sign up in their stead.
 The bride and groom do not need to be present on the day of sign-ups; however, they are asked to please mail their contract and deposit within 10 days of the date the reservation is submitted.